Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Implementation and experiments using

 The case~$ii$ enlarges the space of solutions allowing some integer valuations.

-The result of both \EF{} and \RIEF{} is $\parama \in (8, 10] \land \paramb \in [1, \frac{5}{2}] \land \paramc \in [1, 2) \land \paramb - \paramc \geq 0 \land \paramb -\parama + \paramc < -6$ while the result of \IEF{} is: $\parama \in [9, 10] \land \paramb = [1, 2] \land \paramc \in [1, 1] \land \parama - \paramb \geq 8 $.
+The result of both \EF{} and \RIEF{} is $\paramatext \in (8, 10] \land \parambtext \in [1, \frac{5}{2}] \land \paramctext \in [1, 2) \land \parambtext - \paramctext \geq 0 \land \parambtext -\paramatext + \paramctext < -6$ while the result of \IEF{} is: $\paramatext \in [9, 10] \land \parambtext = [1, 2] \land \paramctext \in [1, 1] \land \paramatext - \parambtext \geq 8 $.

-The computation times and memory space used are given in \cref{table:xp}.
-The results show the interest of \RIEF{} to be more precise than \IEF{} and in some cases to provide valuations while \IEF{} produces an empty set.
-Furthermore \cref{table:xp} shows that \RIEF{} is always faster than \EF{} and uses less memory.
+The computation times and memory space used are given in \cref{table:xp}, where ``\TimeOut{}'' denotes no termination after 3~hours.
+The results show that \RIEF{} is more precise than \IEF{} and in some cases even provides valuations while \IEF{} produces an empty set---which is a main advantage.
+Furthermore \cref{table:xp} shows that \RIEF{} is most of the time faster than \EF{} and uses less memory.
 Although the parameters are bounded in this example, we stopped \EF{} (for 4~trains) after 3~hours of computation without knowing whether the algorithm would eventually terminate or not.
 This is not a surprise since \EF{} has no guarantee of termination, whereas \RIEF{}, \IEF{}, \RIAF{} and \IAF{} always terminate for bounded parameters.